 Upon completion of the GSWS BA degree, students will be able to:

-- Learn and apply the history, theory and methodologies of the study of gender, sexuality and women.
+2. Learn and apply the history, theory, and methodologies of gender, sexuality, and women’s studies.